-Tony Bennet sang, “I left my heart in San Francisco”, it’s easy to understand why.
-For starters, San Francisco, with its iconic Golden Gate bridge, cute cable cars, ocean breeze and sunny climate, how can you not fall in love?
-There are many layers to this vibrant city, the show-stopping architecture alone could keep you in awe for an entire day.
-We sped past some beautiful examples in our Uber, it was all I could do not to stop the car at each and every block, wishing I could have had more time to explore.
+Tony Bennet sang, “I left my heart in San Francisco,” it’s easy to understand why.
+San Francisco, with its iconic Golden Gate bridge, adorable cable cars, ocean breeze, and warm sunny climate, Is hard not to fall in love with.
+However, there are many layers to this vibrant city.
+We sped past some lovely neighbourhoods in our Uber, wishing I could have stopped and had more time to explore.

-Views, views, breathtaking views, SanFrancisco is not shy when it comes to the camera, she comes alive when given the right moment.
-We were fortunate to have sunshine in our forecast, warm, not too hot, with a little breeze coming off the ocean.
-Reminding me, there are many similarities between SanFrancisco (perhaps our big sister?)and my hometown, Vancouver, making me feel right at home.
+Views, views, breathtaking views, SanFrancisco is not shy when it comes to the camera.
+We were fortunate to have sunshine in our forecast, not too hot, with a bit of breeze coming off the ocean.
+There are many similarities between SanFrancisco (our big sister?)and my hometown, Vancouver, making me feel right at home.

 Where to stay?
-With so many great options, it’s hard to decide which property to book.
-Honestly, it took a little research and having a budget in mind, we wanted a central location, so, for us, Union Square was an obvious choice.
-Villa Florence tried and true, only a half-block away, was convenient as it was easy on the wallet.
-After booking our hotel, I came across a newer property that piqued my curiosity, the SanFrancisco Proper Hotel.
-Decorated by Kelly Wearstler, you know it’s going to be special, her signature vintage European style is done to perfection.
-Take the elevator to Charmaine’s the hotel’s rooftop bar.
-I was wowed on impact, spectacular views, overstuffed lounges complete with fire pits to keep you cosy, as well as a hip dressed crowd to keep you entertained.
+With so many great options, it’s hard to decide on a property to book.
+Honestly, it took a little research and having a budget in mind.
+We wanted a central location, so Union Square was an obvious choice for us.
+Villa Florence is only a half-block away and convenient as it is easy on the wallet.
+Also, worthing considering is the SanFrancisco Proper Hotel, designed by Kelly Wearstler, you know it’s going to be a unique experience.
+Take the elevator to Charmaine’s, the hotel’s rooftop bar, with its spectacular views, overstuffed lounges and a hip crowd to keep you entertained all evening.

-I’ve visited SanFrancisco several times over the years, this time with my beau, which was a new and exciting experience.
-It was never a concern of mine, but I couldn’t help but wonder, are we, compatible travellers?
+I’ve visited SanFrancisco several times in the past, but this time with my guy, adding something new and exciting to the experience.
+That said, I did wonder if we were compatible travellers?
 Lol, perhaps it was his suggestion of renting segways?
-Full disclosure, I was a bit nervous when he signed me up for the advanced 2-hour tour, Segway & Scooter Tours yes, there was panic in my face.
-I’ve never tried or considered BUT, it was so much fun!
-I gotta say, it’s a great way to discover a city, travelling in groups of ten, riding on the road, including the famous “Lombard” street, the most crooked street in the world, TWICE!
-We covered a lot of territories that you wouldn’t be able to on foot.
-This guy of mine might be on to something?
+Full disclosure, I was super nervous when he signed me up for an advanced 2-hour Segway & Scooter Tours.
+Yes, there was panic on my face.
+I’ve never tried or considered it, but it was a lot of fun.
+I gotta say, it’s a great way to discover the city, we travelled in a group with a guide, exploring many interesting sites, including the famous crooked “Lombard” street, twice!
+We covered a lot of territories that you usually wouldn’t be able to on foot.
+So this guy of mine might be on to something?

-A trip to San Francisco is never complete without a visit to Fisherman’s Wharf.
-Brace yourselves, this is one of the busiest tourist areas, filled with souvenir shops, restaurants, seafood stalls and yes, a colony of sea lions!
-Nearby and worth checking out is Ghirardelli Square, a landmark filled with pubs, a cheese school, boutiques and of course a Ghiradelli store, make sure you get your free chocolate sample.
-Down the road is See’s Chocolates, with so many tempting choices it was difficult deciding which was my new favourite, thankfully, samples are provided here too.
+A trip to San Francisco is never complete without visiting Fisherman’s Wharf.
+Brace yourselves.
+This is one of the busiest tourist attractions, filled with souvenir shops, restaurants, seafood stalls, and a colony of sea lions.
+Nearby and worth checking out is Ghirardelli Square, a landmark filled with pubs, a cheese school, boutiques, and a Ghiradelli store.
+Make sure you get your free chocolate sample.
+See’s Chocolates is Down the road; with so many tempting choices, it was difficult to decide which was my new favourite.
+Thankfully, there were more chocolate samples to taste.

-Alcatraz, I know what you’re thinking, we all watched Clint Eastwood dig his way out, I promise you, it’s nothing like the movie.
-If you’ve never been, it’s a great outing, definitely worth considering.
-It’s an easy ferry ride across the bay, once you land, you’re left to explore at your own pace, or take the tour.
-Alcatraz is loaded with history and interesting stories of its infamous inmates.
-It’s with a sigh of relief, boarding the return ferry to the mainland, imagining what it must have been like in the day.
+Alcatraz, I know what you’re thinking.
+We all watched Clint Eastwood dig his way out.
+I promise you.
+It’s nothing like the movie.
+But, if you’ve never been, it’s worth considering.
+It’s an easy ferry ride across the bay; you can explore at your own pace or take a tour once you land.
+Alcatraz is filled with history and crazy stories of its infamous inmates.
+It’s scary to imagine what it must have been like in the day.

 Hungry?
-SanFrancisco’s food scene is second to none, where does one begin?
-Honestly, it was by total fluke that we discovered Octavia, booked initially at Frances, (a sister restaurant) unfortunately, there was a scheduling mix up which was rectified without due course.
-We were greeted with champagne, our entire dining experience was amazing.
-The staff were professional and courteous, did I mention both of these restaurants are Michelin star?
-Lol, we had no idea.
-Hands down a memorable evening and the handsome guy sitting across the table from me had nothing to do with it;)
+SanFrancisco’s food scene is second to none; where does one begin?
+We discovered Octavia, booked initially at Frances (the sister restaurant).
+Unfortunately, there was a reservation mix-up.
+The restaurant realizing their mistake, sent us in a cab to Octavia, where a lovely hostess and champagne greeted us.
+The entire dining experience was perfection.
+Did I mention both of these restaurants are Michelin stars?
+We had no idea.
+Hands down a memorable evening, and the handsome guy sitting across the table from me had nothing to do with it;)

-A great couple of days, I loved SanFrancisco but the guy has my heart…
+It was a great couple of days, I loved SanFrancisco, but the guy has my heart.